-4. Mainstreaming gender in cash for work activities and cultural projects

-Mitigating the challenges of female participation in cash-for-work programmes and in heritage preservation and protection was one of the project aims.
-The human-centred approach to the project created an opportunity for gender mainstreaming, focussing on the idea of equal pay for equal work.
-Many initiatives have been designed to encourage female creative entrepreneurs to professionalise and see creative careers as a sustainable venture, which is timely considering the widening acceptance of women working beyond traditional fields like cosmetics and textiles, as described by Ahmed Nooraldine (Yemeni livelihoods expert).
+Dr Anna Paolini, UNESCO Representative to GCC and Yemen, Director of UNESCO Doha Office Mainstreaming gender in cash for work activities and cultural projects Mitigating the challenges of female participation in cash-for-work programmes and heritage preservation protection was one of the project aims.
+The human-centred approach to the project opportunity for mainstreaming, focussing on the idea of equal pay for equal work.
+Many initiatives have been designed to encourage female creative entrepreneurs to professionalise and see creative careers as a sustainable venture, which is timely considering the widening acceptance of women working beyond traditional fields like cosmetics and textiles, described by Ahmed Nooraldine (Yemeni livelihoods expert).
 Equal participation was not always achieved.
 Jacqueline Lampe (RNW Media) described the challenges, for example, of finding female musicians, and introduced the low female participation rates on social media, with the knock-on effect this has for being introduced to new perspectives and increasing digital and media literacy.
 Of the 500 creative practitioners who gained creative entrepreneurial skills, 200 were women.
 Where some activities struggled to ensure female participation, others were able to ensure equal or more than half female participation.
 Whereas cash-for-work programmes are traditionally-male orientated, creative solutions were often found, for example, in employing women to manage endemic tree growth that had a negative impact on protection of the urban environment against climate disaster.
-Challenges to ensuring equal participation of women in cash for work projects remain, but these won't deter efforts by the project implementers.
+Challenges to ensuring equal participation of women in cash for work projects remain, but these efforts by the deter implementers.
 Building on the project successes and challenges, Wesam Qaid (Social Fund for Development) informed the audience of the creation of i) a focussed team on gender issues, ii) online gender training for those involved in project delivery, and iii) a gender checklist to be used in the implementation of future projects.

-5. Heritage and cultural protection is worth the investment

-In Yemen's conflict setting, Ismini Palla (UN SG Special Envoy for Yemen) described how those working to stimulate peace-making dialogue have since the last year been increasingly reaching out to cultural operators because of their potential contribution towards advancing peace.
+Heritage and cultural protection is worth the investment In Yemen's conflict setting, Ismini Palla (UN SG Special Envoy for Yemen) described how those working to stimulate peacecS event #2 making dialogue have since the last year been increasingly reaching out to cultural operators because of their potential contribution towards advancing peace.
 Like Dr Anna Paolini (UNESCO Representative in the Arab States of the Gulf and Yemen) at the beginning of the conference, she echoed that in conflict contexts it was the responsibility of international actors to protect and support cultural actors and in turn, freedom of expression and a post-conflict vision.
 A creative approach has enabled ways for international actors to explore conflict zones in augmented reality and amplify the voices of Yemeni citizens through digital civic consultations.
 Jacqueline Lampe (RNW Media) emphasised that safe digital spaces are key to uniting young Yemenis to work together for peace.
 In the cultural context, safe creative spaces that ensure independence from political influence - or that do not dictate a response to conflict or crises - are key to ensure artistic freedom of expression and the development of sustainable creative ecosystems.
 Building on this, Rima Mismar (Arab Fund for Arts and Culture) emphasised that support must be flexible and responsive to needs without being leading.
 In drawing parallels between AFAC's work in Beirut after the blast tragedy and their work in Yemen, Mismar emphasised that a lack of investment in the creative sector in crisis situations ran the risk of the complete devastation of creative ecosystems, from which there might be no recovery.
+The damage of Yemen's rich heritage was described as a severe loss to humanity.
+Ernesto Ottone Ramirez (Assistant Director-General for Culture of UNESCO), opening the conference, highlighted how investing and protecting cultural heritage creates resilience among local